leptos-rs/cargo-leptos/README.md

 > `cargo install --locked cargo-leptos`

-If you for any reason needs the bleeding-edge super fresh version:
+If you, for any reason, need the bleeding-edge super fresh version:

 > `cargo install --git https://github.com/akesson/cargo-leptos cargo-leptos`